hvmerode/junit-pipeline/README.md

 ```
 The _junit_pipeline_my.properties_ file in this example contains my personal properties.
 The file _./pipeline/pipeline_test.yml_ is the main pipeline file.
 It can be stored in any folder of the code repository.
 Its path is relative to the root of the repository.
-The main pipeline file may contain references to other template files
+The main pipeline file may contain references to other yamlTemplate files
 in the repository.
 The __junit-pipeline__ frameworks takes these templates into account in pipeline manipulation.
-> Note, that templates in other repositories (identified with an @ behind the template name) are used just as-is.
+> Note, that templates in other repositories (identified with an @ behind the yamlTemplate name) are used just as-is.
 > The __junit-pipeline__ framework leaves these templates untouched.

 <br></br>